 When you truly understand rejection, you’ll eventually stop being afraid of it.
 So let's dive deeper into the facts and psychology behind rejection, and help you stop worrying about it once and for all.

-But that’s not what rejection is.
-At least not in the vast majority of cases.
+But that’s not what rejection is, at least not in the vast majority of cases.

 When two people meet – for any reason and in any circumstance – there’s a lot more going on than who they are.